ownstats/ownstats/README.md

 It can be joined to the `page_views` table via the respective `edge_location_prefix` columns to add location information to the page view data.

 ### Querying the data
 The `ownstats` project doesn't come with a pre-packaged analytical frontend.
-Rather than being prejudiced on what analysts want to use, it builds the foundation for analyses by setting up an automated workflow from raw access logs to usable table strucutres, which can be queried with any tool which has support for Athena (or can use the Athena database drivers).
+Rather than being prejudiced on what analysts want to use, it builds the foundation for analyses by setting up an automated workflow from raw access logs to usable table structures, which can be queried with any tool which has support for Athena (or can use the Athena database drivers).

 There are some excellent resources on how to get started and use AWS Athena: